 Leavenworth's local culinary scene is also the center of many town events.
 Taste Leavenworth! occurs in April and offers one of the best ways to sample the local flavor.
 One of the most well-attended events in Leavenworth, Oktoberfest, happens on weekends throughout October, complete with lively German music and dancehall events.

 2. Explore Icicle Creek

 Icicle Creek begins high in the Cascade Mountains and connects to the Wenatchee River near Leavenworth.
 Icicle Creek Road follows a lengthy portion of this waterway from town.
-And the road is the city's gateway to magic mountain environments.
+And the road is the city's main gateway to the surrounding magic mountain environments.

 If ever in the rare moment of feeling bored in Leavenworth, drive down this 20-mile partially primitive road.
 Stunning mountain features and landscapes line the entire route.
-It's also lined with hiking trails, scenic pullouts, and places to camp.
+Hiking trails, scenic pullouts, and places to camp also line the route.